How to Introduce a New House Pig to Your Home

 How Long Until He Can Explore the House?

-Want I want to avoid is letting the piglet out when it is still skittish.
-I don't want it to ever feel like I'm chasing it around.
+Want I want to avoid is letting the piglet out when he is still skittish.
+I don't want him to ever feel like I'm chasing him around.

 Since the piglet will stay in his own little area until he is more used to us, litter-training should be easy.